ivam-he/DirLinkBench-SDGAE/README.md

 # DirLinkBench

-This repository contains the implementation of our submitted paper **"Rethinking Link Prediction for Directed Graphs"**.
+This repository contains the implementation of our preprint paper **"Rethinking Link Prediction for Directed Graphs"**.

 ## Environment Setup
 Ensure your environment meets the following dependencies: